 - Set canonical tags for each URL.
 Canonical tags indicate the search engine crawlers about those pages you desire to list in the search engine index instead of other unnecessary duplicate pages such as date archives or category pages.
 Such canonical tags are the best to inform Google on which URLs to list on the search engine rankings.
 You may also canonical tag for the following reasons:

 - For query strings or dynamic URLs to track referrals in order to let Google know which needs to be indexed.

 - Someone copies your content.

-- If you have product pages that creates two similar pages when sorted alphabetically or by price.
+- If you have product pages that create two similar pages when sorted alphabetically or by price.

 No-indexing URLs or Duplicate pages

-Although Google’s guidelines indicate that it doesn’t consider duplicate pages on your blog for date-driven, author, tag, category, or archived web pages.
-Yet, we would highly recommend to use no-indexing tag for these pages anyway.
+Although Google’s guidelines indicate that it doesn’t consider duplicate pages on your blog for data-driven, author, tag, category, or archived web pages.
+Yet, we would highly recommend using the no-indexing tag for these pages anyway.